 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

-The waterbed drop in mattress is the cheapest and easiest conversion method to put you back on an innerspring mattress or any other mattress of your choice while keeping your waterbed headboard and coordinating furniture.
-These specially sized innerspring mattresses are intended fit the unique sizes of wood framed waterbeds.
+The waterbed drop-in mattress is the cheapest and easiest conversion method to put you back on an innerspring mattress or any other mattress of your choice while keeping your waterbed headboard and coordinating furniture.
+These specially sized innerspring mattresses are intended to fit the unique sizes of wood-framed waterbeds.

 Waterbed drop in mattresses usually measure:

 The mattresses are intentionally undersized allowing you to make your bed with ease while continuing to use waterbed sheets and comforters.

 Water mattresses can and do lose their support just like coil spring mattresses but are significantly cheaper to replace.
 Buying a quality-baffled mattress with support can cost only a few hundred dollars or less compared to a thousand dollars or more.
 It can be like an old pair of shoes or an innerspring mattress; the support just slowly goes away.
 A water mattress option allows a person to retain the benefits of temperature control, keeping your waterbed warmer or cooler if you so choose, a rare find in today’s mattress market.
 If you choose this route it is important to remember to have your waterbed heater and standup safety liners looked at for possible replacement.